averyhiebert/SerumRun/godot_project/plans.md

 ## Ideally in first post-jam update
 - music
 - more content!
+- Update GUI for new content
-- visual indicator of # of remaining party members
+    - visual displayer of loneliness etc.
+    - display who is in relationships
+    - Question mark next to possible impostor?

 ## Nice-to-have-eventually:
+- improve renaming dialogue
 - double-speed option when time remaining is too low?
     - takes an increased toll on party members, of course
 - polish